-- a -for- reverse stock split of our Class A common stock to be effected prior to the closing of this offering; - an initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus; - the reclassification and renaming of all outstanding shares of common stock into shares of Class A common stock; - the automatic conversion of all outstanding shares of our redeemable convertible preferred stock into an aggregate of shares of our Class A common stock and share of our Class B common stock immediately upon the closing of this offering, which includes shares issuable upon conversion of 84,485,407 shares of Series F redeemable convertible preferred stock issued subsequent to December 31, 2020; - the net exercise of (i) the outstanding warrant to purchase 79,545 shares of our Series D redeemable convertible preferred stock with an exercise price of \$0.88 per share, and automatic conversion to Class A common stock, resulting in the issuance of shares of our Class A common stock and (ii) the outstanding warrant to purchase 8,361,424 shares of our Class A common stock with an exercise price of \$0.01 per share, resulting in the issuance of shares of our Class A common stock, in each case, assuming an initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, which warrants will terminate if not exercised prior to the completion of this offering; no exercise of the outstanding options described above; no exercise of the underwriters' option to purchase up to an additional shares of our Class A common stock; and the filing and effectiveness of our amended and restated certificate of incorporation and the adoption of our amended and restated bylaws, each of which will occur upon the closing of this offering.
+- a -for- reverse stock split of our Class A common stock to be effected prior to the closing of this offering; - an initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus; - the reclassification and renaming of all outstanding shares of common stock into shares of Class A common stock; - the automatic conversion of all outstanding shares of our redeemable convertible preferred stock into an aggregate of shares of our Class A common stock and share of our Class B common stock immediately upon the closing of this offering; - the net exercise of (i) the outstanding warrant to purchase 79,545 shares of our Series D redeemable convertible preferred stock with an exercise price of \$0.88 per share, and automatic conversion to Class A common stock, resulting in the issuance of shares of our Class A common stock and (ii) the outstanding warrant to purchase 8,361,424 shares of our Class A common stock with an exercise price of \$0.01 per share, resulting in the issuance of shares of our Class A common stock, in each case, assuming an initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, which warrants will terminate if not exercised prior to the completion of this offering; - no exercise of the outstanding options described above;

+no exercise of the underwriters' option to purchase up to an additional shares of our Class A common stock; and • the filing and effectiveness of our amended and restated certificate of incorporation and the adoption of our amended and restated bylaws, each of which will occur upon the closing of this offering. this offering.